AndrewHUNGNguyen/devx.network/README.md

 The site will be running at http://localhost:3000.

-**Note: This project uses DaisyUI, a Tailwind CSS component library.**
+**Note: This project is being refactored to use styled-components exclusively.
+Please do not add new Tailwind classes.
+See [styling guidelines](./docs/conventions/styling-guidelines.md) for details.**

 ## Contributing